Speaker Profile

 Connect with the speaker?

-He is a member of national and international professional societies, an editor for Archives of Virology, and serves on the editorial board of several other journals.
+Dr. Feldmann is a laboratory expert on high containment viruses (BSL-4) and serves as a consultant on viral hemorrhagic fevers and related pathogens for the World Health Organization and, thus, has field experience and expertise in outbreak management.
+He is a member of national and international professional societies and serves on the editorial board of several journals, as well as being an invited reviewer for multiple journals from related fields.
 Dr. Feldmann is an external scientific reviewer for national and international organizations and serves as a scientific consultant for high containment laboratories.
-His professional interest is in the pathogenesis of hemorrhagic fever viruses, such as filoviruses, arenaviruses and bunyaviruses, and other emerging viral pathogens (containment level BSL-3 and BSL-4).
+His professional interest is in the pathogenesis of hemorrhagic fever viruses, such as filoviruses, arenaviruses, a nd bunyaviruses, and other emerging viral pathogens (containment level BSL-3 and BSL-4) and the development of countermeasures against those pathogens.

 EVENTS & ACTIVITIES (Speaking, Spoken, and Authored)